code11/engine/docs/docs/api/engine.md

 ---
-id: introduction
+id: engine
-title: Introduction
+title: Engine
-sidebar_label: Introduction
+sidebar_label: Engine
 ---

 Every Engine application starts by creating a new **Engine instance** with the `Engine` function: